cherieliu/hw2-s19/README.md

 * Assigned: Feb 21
 * Due: Mar 5 at 10:00AM
-* worth 3.75% of your grade
+* Worth 3.75% of your grade

 ## Submission